Table of Content

 Upon entering the loop, your first destination will be Wolf Mountain which is in the vicinity of Tanasee Creek Lake.
 Heading northwest towards the left side of the loop, you will travel in between Wolf Creek Lake and Paradise Falls.
 Continuing to ride on Canada Road, you will swerve by Little Canada Recreation Park.

-Curving along the northern and eastern sections of the Lake Toxaway Loop, you will find the most enjoyment focusing your attention on the constant twists and turns rather than keeping an eye out on the natural scenery.
+Curving along the northern and eastern sections of the Lake Toxaway Loop, you will find the most enjoyment in turning your attention on the constant twists and turns rather than keeping an eye out on the natural scenery.
 You should be careful of any gravel on the road and sharp technical turns that force you to stay low to the ground.

 2.8 The Rattler